json-schema-org/website/pages/understanding-json-schema/reference/annotations.md

 \"annotation\" keywords are required, but they are encouraged for good practice, and can make your schema \"self-documenting\".

+Annotation keywords can be used in any schema or sub-schemas.
+Like other keywords, they may be used once.

 The `title` and `description` keywords must be strings.
 A \"title\" will preferably be short, whereas a \"description\" will provide a more lengthy explanation about the purpose of the data described by the